rudolph-ito/chily-games/README.md

 Overview
 ========

-A web application that allows people to create and play their own variants of Cyvasse, a board game introduced by George RR Martin in his series of "Song of Fire and Ice".

 # Development

 ## One time setup

 * Run `make install` to install dependencies
-* Run `make generate-local-api-certificate` to generate HTTPS certificate for local development
 * Run `make copy-shared` to copy shared code to `api` / `frontend`
   * Rerun after any changes to shared code
 * Run `make create-databases` to create development and test databases and migrate the development database